 After the M&M's are finished in the microwave, you might notice that some of the candy shells have cracked, but that's OK.
 As soon as you bite into them, the shell cracks open and a flood of warm melted chocolate oozes out.

 The combination of crunchy shell and liquid chocolate is really good.
-This method of microwaving your M&M's can elevate even plain M&Ms, into delicious treats.
+This method of microwaving your M&M's can elevate even the plain ones into delicious treats.

 You don't have to quit with the candy shell just cracked.
 Remove the candy from the microwave and flatten the candy with a spoon.
 Put the mixture back in the microwave for 5 to 10 seconds, watching closely until the center filling just starts to run.
 Pour the entire mixture over a dish of ice cream for an M&M's sundae.
 Top it with cherries or whipped cream.